PI-Portal/pi_portal/markdown/INSTALLATION.md

    usermod -a -G gpio pi_portal
    ```

+   This group may be named differently, or may not exist at all.
+Creating this group yourself is possible, via [udevadm](https://manpages.ubuntu.com/manpages/jammy/man8/udevadm.8.html).
+10. Repeat this same process and identify what the `video` group is on your system:
+    - This linux system group allows non-root access to video hardware.
+    - The user `pi_portal` needs to be a member of this group.

+    ```shell
+    # as root
+    usermod -a -G video pi_portal
+    ```

-   This group may be named differently, or may not even exist at all (requiring you to also create it manually).
+    This group may be named differently, or may not exist at all.
+Creating this group yourself is possible, via [udevadm](https://manpages.ubuntu.com/manpages/jammy/man8/udevadm.8.html).

-10. Create a configuration file based on your Slack Bot and GPIOs.
+11. Create a configuration file based on your Slack Bot and GPIOs.
-11. Install the pi_portal wheel:
+12. Install the pi_portal wheel:

     ```shell
     # as root